AngleProtocol/angle-docs/borrowing-module/README.md

 It is based on a **debt mechanism**, similar to the one used by Maker with DAI.
 Users can deposit tokens as collateral into the protocol, and borrow agTokens from this deposit depending on specific parameters.

-This module, common to all Angle stablecoins, is designed to be easily deployable across different EVM compatible networks.
+This module is designed to be easily deployable across different EVM compatible networks and to work for any kind of stablecoin of the protocol.

-It is also designed to work hands in hands with the other protocol's modules: agEUR, which can be minted by the Core module on Ethereum is for instance fully interoperable between both modules.
+It is also designed to work hands in hands with the other protocol's modules: agEUR, which can be minted by the protocol's direct deposit modules is for instance fully interoperable between both modules.

 {% hint style="info" %}
 Smart contract addresses associated to the Borrowing module on different chains and for the different stablecoins of the protocol can be found [here](https://developers.angle.money/overview/smart-contracts).